 Deductions are available for parents’ expenditures on either private schools or homeschooling for their children, including private school tuition, textbooks, fees, software, tutoring and supplies.

 Indiana’s Private School/Homeschool Deduction program is a good example of providing increased opportunity to parents without unduly burdening participating providers.
 The legislation permits all families going to a private school or being homeschooled to receive a $1,000 state income tax deduction.
 However, the tax deduction does not, in a practical sense, provide for increased choice or opportunity.
 It is a very small amount when compared with the costs of private school tuition or time and curriculum required in the homeschool environment.
-The program does not place additional requirements on the private or homeschool groups, however.
+The program does not place additional requirements on the private or homeschooling groups, however.
 For this program to have a truly meaningful effect on families, the cap on the deduction would need to be increased dramatically.
 Moving closer to Wisconsin’s deduction funding cap would be a positive step in that direction.

 Ind.
 Code § 6-3-2-22